awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 If you do not already have an Amazon EKS cluster that supports Fargate, you can create one with the following `eksctl` command\.

 **Note**
-This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.20.0`\.
+This procedure requires `eksctl` version `0.20.0` or later\.
 You can check your version with the following command:

 ```
 eksctl version